TheFifthRider/simply-roleplaying-webapp/docs/gameplay/advancement.md

 Early goals like these:

-* Gain a point of potential if you protected Wren from the brigands
+* [ ] Gain a point of potential if you protected Wren from the brigands
-* Gain a point of potential if you take a thieves guild job
+* [ ] Gain a point of potential if you take a thieves guild job
-* Gain a point of potential if you talk your way into the art show
+* [ ] Gain a point of potential if you talk your way into the art show

 Can become these:

-* Gain a point of potential if you put yourself in harms way to protect another
+* [ ] Gain a point of potential if you put yourself in harms way to protect another
-* Gain a point of potential if you skimmed a little off the top for yourself
+* [ ] Gain a point of potential if you skimmed a little off the top for yourself
-* Gain a point of potential if you convinced someone to see it your way
+* [ ] Gain a point of potential if you convinced someone to see it your way

 <br/>

-## Abilities
+## Potential

-Every **10 potential you earn** (spent or not) you increase your maximum ability points by two.
+**Potential** is a measure of your growth.
+You'll start with some potential during [character creation](typora://app/getting_started/creation.md), and then earn more at the end of every session.
+You can then spend that potential in game, after the game, and/or out of game -- depending on what your group prefers -- to improve [attributes](../character/attributes.md), [skills, and legacies](../character/skills.md#improving-skills-and-legacies), increase your character's [health](../character/damage_and_injuries.md) and specific [ability points](../character/abilities.md#ability-points), and/or to gain new [abilities](../character/).

+### Spending Potential

+You can spend **one point of potential** to:

+*   Learn or level up a [skill or legacy](../character/skills.md#improving-skills-and-legacies)
+*   Increase your character's [health](../character/damage_and_injuries.md) per injury by 1

+You can spend **two points of potential** to:

+*   Level up an [attribute](../character/attributes.md), as long as it's not already at your level's attribute cap
+*   Increase one of your pools of [ability points](../character/abilities.md#ability-points) by 1
+*   Create a new pool of [ability points](../character/abilities.md#ability-points)

+You can spend **three points of potential** to:

+*   Learn a new [ability](../character/abilities.md) or improve an existing ability

 <br/>